PartlySaneStudios/partly-sane-skies/README.md

 ### Enhanced Auction Menu and BIN Sniper

-A brand new auction house menu that gives you more information on prices, instant inflation, and mark up.
+A brand-new auction house menu that gives you more information on prices, instant inflation, and mark up.
 Using that information, the menu highlights BIN items that are significantly below their value (Default: 13% below).

 ![Custom Main Menu](images/custom_ah.png)